ElementAI/itsim/sphinx/source/internet.rst

         protocol=Protocol.ANY
     )

-The ``num_bytes()`` probability model wraps around a continuous model, projecting its samples to the nearest int, and adding a systematic fixed number of bytes acting as header to the packet or buffer.
+The :py:func:`~itsim.random.num_bytes` probability model wraps around a continuous model, projecting its samples to the nearest int, and adding a systematic fixed number of bytes acting as header to the packet or buffer.
 The ``protocol`` parameter specifies here that service should be provided on both cleartext or crypted protocols, hence both HTTP and HTTPS; clients will thus be able to connect to both ports 80 and 443.
-The alternatives are ``Protocol.CLEAR`` and ``Protocol.SSL`` to limit the connectivity possibilities.
+The alternatives are :py:const:`itsim.types.Protocol.CLEAR` and :py:const:`itsim.types.Protocol.SSL` to limit the connectivity possibilities.

 Streaming service over HTTP(S)